 London’s east has been the heartland of the struggles of London’s poor.
 As you walk from Blackwall Reach to Limehouse Reach, reflect that the West India Docks, on the Isle of Dogs opposite, were the heartland of the 1889 dockers’ strike, a key moment in the realisation of Britain’s working class that, united, they had the means to win better conditions for themselves.
 As it turned out, international solidarity helped win the day, as without a hefty donation from Australian dockers’ unions, the strike might have been broken by hunger.

 A year earlier, the match girls had struck in nearby Bow, and in 1892, Keir Hardie became the first Labout member of parliament, elected for West Ham, just downstream of the site of both disputes.
-The greatest Labour prime minsiter, Clement Attlee, served in parliament for Limehouse, and for more than 20 years local doctor Alfred Salter served for Bermondsey – a statue of him and his daughter decorated the Thames Path for many years, unless it was stolen for its scrap value: an ill comment on our mercantile ways.
+The greatest Labour prime minsiter, Clement Attlee, served in parliament for Limehouse, and for more than 20 years local doctor Alfred Salter served for Bermondsey – a statue of him and his daughter decorated the Thames Path for many years, until it was stolen for its scrap value: an ill comment on our mercantile ways.

 I walked this section (with my long-time walking partner Dave Travers) before the Millennium Dome (now the O2 Arena) was built.
 The path then took an unpleasant shortcut across the industrial Greenwich Peninsula.
 Nowadays it’s a tourist mecca, as Greenwich has been for many years.
 Another inland diversion, into Deptford, remains.
 Look out too for the Brunel museum at Rotherhithe, commemorating the great engineering family and the first underwater tunnel anywhere in the world.